vfarcic/devops24/manuscript/04-helm.md

 ...

 NOTES:
-1. Wait until the applicaiton is rolled out: kubectl -n go-demo-3 rollout status deployment go-demo-3
+1. Wait until the application is rolled out: kubectl -n go-demo-3 rollout status deployment go-demo-3

 2. Test the application by running these commands: